Pickase/News-Article-Classification/README.md

 python -m src.evaluate

-Outputs include:
+This outputs:

-- Accuracy score
+- accuracy
-- Classification report
+- classification report
-- Confusion matrix
+- confusion matrix

 ---

-### 5. Run the Streamlit prediction app
+### 5. Run the Streamlit app

 streamlit run app/app.py

-A browser window will open where you can paste a news article and view the predicted category along with class probabilities.
+Paste any news article into the textbox to get the predicted category and probability distribution.

 ---